Devolution – what it means for Herefordshire

 We must carefully consider all devolution opportunities and options, to ensure that Herefordshire isn't left behind or is the subject of a government-arranged devolution deal.

-Our starting position is that any devolution deal must be in line with our vision of 'Deliver the best for Herefordshire in everything we do'.
-We have clear ambitions to deliver the infrastructure the county needs, and we are well placed to work with others to set the framework for a devolution deal that supports this.
+Our starting position is that any devolution arrangement must be in line with our vision of 'Deliver the best for Herefordshire in everything we do'.
+We have clear ambitions to deliver the infrastructure the county needs, and we are well placed to work with others to set the framework for a devolution arrangement that supports this.

-There will be consultation with local people, decisions will be made at Council meetings which are held in public, and we will provide further information on this page.
+Decisions will be made at Council meetings which are held in public, and there will be further information on this website.

 Devolution and the Marches Forward Partnership